Skip to content

 Examples:

-zelos extensions start my-extension
+zelos extensions start local.my-extension

-zelos extensions start my-extension --config '{"demo": true}'
+zelos extensions start local.my-extension --config '{"demo": true}'

-zelos extensions start my-extension --config-file config.json
+zelos extensions start local.my-extension --config-file config.json

 Arguments: